Timothyxxx/starter-academic/content/home/skills.md

   icon: pytorch
   icon_pack: "custom"
   name: PyTorch
-- description: I participate relevant lessons, receieving good grades.
-I also won first prize in CUMCM(Contemporary Undergraduate Mathematical Contest in Modeling) contests.
+- description: I participate relevant lessons and receied good grades.I also won Meritorious Winner in MCM (Mathematical Contest In Modeling, America) and First-Prize in CUMCM(Contemporary Undergraduate Mathematical Contest in Modeling, China).
-  icon: chart-line
+  icon: math
-  icon_pack: fas
+  icon_pack: "custom"
-  name: Statistics and Modeling
+  name: Math and Modeling
 - description: Have to admit Python is a need for human today.
 I learned Python since i the first year of college, and taught many student (including students from overseas) to use it.
   icon: python
   icon_pack: "custom"